-*Read & Play has 5-8 minutes of stories & songs, but the majority of the class is play group.
+* Read and Play has 5 - 8 minutes of stories & songs, but the majority of the class is a play group

 Children Services Librarian Mrs. Kushner regularily plans programs and events for children from pre-school to grade 5.

 In addition to a large collection of picture books, board books, chapter books, information books and audio books there are story kits and sick kits that may be borrowed.

 The kits contain books, sound recording and activities on various themes including but not limited to: autumn, snow, transportation.